MOBILE¶

 - Language Settings: Choose Follow System, Simplified Chinese, Traditional Chinese, or English.

-- Appearance Settings: Choose Follow System, Light, or Dark mode.
+- Appearance Settings: Choose Follow System, Day, or Night mode.

 - Account Security: View current login method, site, workspace, recent login time, and local credential storage description.